-Students are encouraged to repeat courses they have failed as soon as possible; however, a student who fails a course 3 times must submit a Request to Repeat a Failed Course [link to form] to the Chair of the unit responsible for the course.
+Students are encouraged to repeat courses they have failed as soon as possible; however, a student who fails a course 3 times must submit a Request to Repeat a Failed Course to the Chair of the unit responsible for the course.
 Before attempting the course for the fourth time, the student may be required to take and pass the course prerequisite, complete remedial work or engage in peer tutoring or supplemental instruction.
 The series of repeats and grades is recorded on the transcript; however, only the highest grade is calculated in the GPA.

 Drop / Add

 Students may drop or add a class during the Drop/Add period by completing the Course Change and Withdrawal Form. [link to form] Courses dropped during Drop/Add will not appear on the student’s transcript.